-Open a Turkish subsidiary
+How to open a Turkish subsidiary in 2024

+.
 The limited liability company

 - The liability of the founders is limited to their contributions, which protects them in case of bankruptcy.
-The management for this type of company is ensured by a board of directors and a general meeting of shareholders.
+The management of this type of company is ensured by a board of directors and a general meeting of shareholders.

 - The private limited liability company is formed with a minimum share capital of TRY 10,000 by at least one founder.

-of 10,000 TRY by at least one founder.
-The liability of the shareholders is also limited to the amount of their contribution to the company's capital, the same as for the public limited liability company.
+- The liability of the shareholders is also limited to the amount of their contribution to the company's capital, the same as for the public limited liability company.

 In order to open a subsidiary in Turkey, the investor will need to submit a number of documents, among which:

-- signature declaration from the manager/s showing they accept the position in the subsidiary;
+- - signature declaration from the manager/s showing they accept the position in the subsidiary;

 The documents need to be notarized before they are submitted to the Turkish Trade Register.
 The investor will also need to open a bank account which will be used in the country by the new subsidiary.
 The founders of the subsidiary must deposit at least 0.04% of the capital at the Turkish Competition Authority.